 This Framework details how cycling events will be delivered by the ACT Veterans Cycling Club to meet the recommendations of Canberra’s Recovery Plan.
-From 19 June 2020, Stage 2.2 allows for groups of no more than 100 participants.
-Refer to the ACT Government guidelines at http://www.covid19.act.gov.au.
+From 9 October 2020, Stage 3.2 allows for groups of no more than 200 participants.
+Refer to the ACT Government guidelines.

 - On the day of the event, the race Director will be responsible for ensuring that participants follow these guidelines.
 Where a participant fails to comply they will be asked to leave the event.

 - Any rider who is feeling unwell should not participate.
 If a rider experiences symptoms such as fever, cough, headache, sore throat, and tiredness, they should stay at home.
 Consult a doctor if symptoms persist.
 Coronavirus (COVID-19) Symptom Checker is available at https://www.healthdirect.gov.au/symptom-checker/tool/basic-details.

 - Riders with higher risks from Covid19 are advised not to attend:

 – People aged 65 years and over with chronic medical conditions;

 – Aboriginal and Torres Strait Islander people over the age of 50 with one or more chronic medical conditions.

 - Race Officials will maintain 1.5m separation and hygiene standards during event setup, running and shutdown.
 When handling equipment such as signs and radios, Officials are to maintain hygiene by cleaning, wearing gloves and/or regular hand cleaning.

 - The Club will organise first aid at each event provided by either a professional organisation or by a Club member with a current first aid certificate.